-(Last Updated On: April 18, 2022)
+(Last Updated On: March 16, 2023)

 The Mount Peak hiking trail, also known as Pinnacle Peak, is a perfect option if you are looking for a quick hike that offers an excellent workout opportunity.
-Mt.
-Peak, which is located in Enumclaw, Washington is a local favorite.
+Mt Peak, which is located in Enumclaw, Washington is a local favorite.
 I grew up in Enumclaw, so this is a hike that I have done hundreds (thousands) of times.
 It wasn’t until recently that I took advantage of the different trailheads that this mountain offers.

-Mount Peak Hiking Trail Details
+📌 Pinnacle Peak Park Hiking Trail Details (Mt Peak)

-Trail length: 1.8 miles (roundtrip)
+- Main Trail length: 1.8 miles (roundtrip)

-Ascent: 1000 feet
+- Ascent: 1000 feet

-Mount Peak Trails
+🚶♀️ Mt.
+Peak Trails

 If you are looking for a more challenging hike, there is a trail directly to the right of the main trail that offers much steeper inclines.
 I’ve done both of these trails and definitely find the trail to the right to be a much better workout.